cncf/kubernetes-community-days/README.md

 ### Terms

-* As of June 2024 - Community events like KCDs should be no larger than 500 people.
-The organizing team should cap their tickets at this amount, which includes organizers, speakers, and sponsors.
+* As of June 2024 - KCDs should be no larger than 500 people.
+The organizing team shall cap their tickets at this amount, which includes organizers, speakers, and sponsors.
-* You can apply as early as 8 months prior to the desired event date for your KCD.
-If your GitHub issue is submitted ahead of then, CNCF will wait to host a kick-off call until the 8-month mark (provided you meet the below terms).
-IMPORTANT: Your KCD will not be confirmed/approved unless you have a kick-off call and schedule monthly check-ins with CNCF.
-* When applying, make sure there are no other KCDs in same major city (check with past organizers)
-* Each KCD must consider having their event at least 2 months apart from other pre-planned KCDs within a 2-hour flight away happening in the same language, unless otherwise approved by CNCF.
-Other events to be considered are any event held by CNCF or Linux Foundation.
-Have a look at the [events calendar](https://www.cncf.io/events/) to assure your KCD will not compete with another events sponsorships or speakers.
-Insight into KCDs not yet LIVE but in the planning phases will live in the [KCD GitHub issues](https://github.com/cncf/kubernetes-community-days/issues).
+* When applying, please make sure your KCD will not be competing with a [CNCF or LF hosted event](https://events.linuxfoundation.org/about/calendar/) in regards to the same city, or within 2 months of an event in your country like a KubeDay or a KubeCon + CloudNativeCon.
-* Minimum of 3 organizers from 3 different organizations
+* There is a minimum of 3 organizers required to host a KCD, and each should be from different organizations.
-* Every organizer has an account on [Cloud Native Community Groups](https://community.cncf.io/)
+* Every organizer should have an account on [Cloud Native Community Groups](https://community.cncf.io/)
-* The majority of organizers must live in, or just outside of the KCD location
+* The majority of organizers must live in, or near the KCD location.
+* Each KCD shall be names by city.
+Exceptions will be made for small countries where cities are less known, or other KCDs have yet to be hosted,
-* At least one organizer is a CNCF ambassador OR CNCF project maintainer
+* At least one active organizer is required to be a CNCF ambassador OR a CNCF project maintainer.
-* All organizers agree to follow the event guidelines and [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)
+* All organizers agree to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)
-* All inquiries / communication to come via GitHub forum for easy tracking
 * All organizers have taken [Inclusive Open Source Community Orientation (LFC102)](https://training.linuxfoundation.org/training/inclusive-open-source-community-orientation-lfc102/)
 * Agree to use [the new KCD logo](https://drive.google.com/file/d/1jU_DkKTVUzimvhUfBqw8ZHfgZShov0Md/view?usp=drive_link) and work with a CNCF core program manager to make it unique to your KCD.
-* Agree to offer at least 3 complimentary tickets to increase diversity for the event
+* Agree to offer at least 3 complimentary tickets to increase diversity for the event.
+For example, students or those who are need-based (cannot afford your ticket).
-* Agree to share the sponsor prospectus with CNCF by linking it in your GitHub issue and on your website.
+* Agree to share the sponsor prospectus with CNCF via ODF form, as well as linking it on your website.
-* Agree to use Sessionize for CFP and to close it at least 8 weeks before the event, and launch the agenda at least 6 weeks prior to your event.
+* Agree to use Sessionize for your CFP, to close it at least 8 weeks before the event, and launch the agenda at least 6 weeks prior to your event.
 CNCF will provide an event code so Sessionize is free to use if you are charging an event fee.
 * Agree to ensure the final program schedule is diverse (e.g., not all speakers of one gender, culture or company).
 [Here is how you can create a diverse lineup.](https://docs.google.com/presentation/d/1fzT_BdavVKh3mnxxU-PBWyJq9JUfasKwHqekkbYVbw8/edit#slide=id.g56245ab439_0_106)
-* Agree to submit your final lineup to kcd@cncf.io for review, prior to publishing it
+* Agree to submit your final lineup to kcd@cncf.io for review, prior to publishing it.
-* Agree to use the designation CNCF registration platform, or have opt-in lagnuage for attendees to agree for CNCF to contact them about future events.
-[KCD registration questions can be found here](https://docs.google.com/spreadsheets/d/1OEoVQ8Y3eQmEEJeT2abhNOkYIkyk8nAVjebNFvKMTQQ/edit?usp=drive_link) which also helps populate your transparency report.
+* Agree to use the designation CNCF registration platform, [KCD registration questions can be found here](https://docs.google.com/spreadsheets/d/1OEoVQ8Y3eQmEEJeT2abhNOkYIkyk8nAVjebNFvKMTQQ/edit?usp=drive_link) which also helps populate your transparency report.
 * Agree to produce a transparency report after your KCD.
 CNCF will provide a editable copy of [this Canva template](https://www.canva.com/design/DAFhDHqyNBw/H2uJJV_hDX7Ln_R_IGpWkg/edit) for guidance.
+NOTE: Note all pages are required.

 NOTE: CNCF reserves the right to decline any event the usage of our KCD trademark due to:
 * Failure to follow protocols